pokitdok/apidocs-v4/source/includes/_dropin.md

 The drop-in UI form will auto-populate in the HTML container that you specified.

 ## Types
-There are three types of drop-in UIs to choose from:
+There are two types of drop-in UIs to choose from:

 ### Eligibility